AceVolca/Yaml-Generator-MSCG/README.md

 # Yaml-Generator-MSCG
-'''Yaml Generator for OpenMSCG by Ace.
+Yaml Generator for OpenMSCG by Ace.

 Description
 -----------